mward19/3deo-internship-presentation/main.typ

       (constant covariance of $"diag"(1, 1, 1, 0.002^2, 0.002^2, 0.002^2)$)
     - Prune edges (pairwise registrations) whose optimized Mahalanobis distance has z-score higher than 1.5 among all edges
   #pause
-  - Note: Improper to perform linear least squares on Euler angles, but works alright with small angle approximation ]
+  - Note: Improper to perform linear least squares on Euler angles, but works alright since angles are very small (no more than a few mrad)
+]
 == Results from Lu-Milios Implementation